Helecs Vehicles: Development

 Improvements to the design of the Intruder, to produce a Series II model, were made in time for it to be exhibited at the October 1951 Dairy Show.
 It still carried a payload of 25 cwt, but the chassis was of all-welded construction, with the side beams parallel to each other.
 This enabled the springs to be mounted so that they were parallel to each other, which improved the suspension and the ride quality.
-The battery system was upgraded from 60 volts to 72 volts by including an exta six cells, and was moved from the middle of the vehicle to two panniers of 18 cells each, which were mounted outside the main frame.
+The battery system was upgraded from 60 volts to 72 volts by including an extra six cells, and was moved from the middle of the vehicle to two panniers of 18 cells each, which were mounted outside the main frame.
 They supplied a 9 hp motor through the control panel, which was now accessible from the cab, rather than through a removable panel.
 A total of five contactors with automatic sequencing gave four forward or reverse speeds, and the direction of travel selected was indicated by red and green lights on the dashboard.
 The wheelbase remained the same, at 6 ft 5.5 in but the front overhang was increased, to provide a little more room for the driver.
 Forward visibility was improved by the provision of a deep windscreen.

 Early the following year, the marketing of battery-electric road vehicles was split off from the core business of Hindle Smart by the formation of a new company, Helecs Vehicles Ltd. The new company was also responsible for the appointment of distributors and agents for the vehicles.
 In March 1952 they announced a new pricing structure for their vehicles, which were listed as the Tough Ten and the Intruder.
 Prices for both ranges were quoted for a bare chassis, a chassis with cab, and a chassis, cab and milk float body.
 Helecs received a second order for seven vehicles, a mixture of Tough Ten and Intruder models, from their agent in Toronto, Canada in August 1952.
 They were supplied in chassis form, with bodies for bread delivery built locally.
 The Tough Ten model was also displayed at the Canadian National Exhibition, held in Toronto, and the model on show was a bread van.